GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 text document: many word processors (such as Microsoft Word  or Apple Pages) will let you include a *PostScript* file that you may place but not edit.
 Newer versions of those programs also allow you to include PDF versions of your graphics.
-Except for Pages, you will not be able to view the figure on-screen, but it will print correctly.
+Except for Pages, you will not be able to view the EPS figure on-screen, but it will print correctly.

 Converting GMT *PostScript* to PDF or raster images